-Designing a small kitchen?
-Getting the right tile-size, whether for walls or floors, will have a big impact on making your small space feel bigger and brighter.
+If you're designing a small kitchen, then getting the right tile-size, whether for walls or floors, will have a big impact on making your small space feel bigger and brighter.
 But from the thousands of different styles, colours and designs on the market, where to start to choose the best kitchen tiles that suit and enhance your space?

 What size of tile should you use in a small kitchen?